Asymptotic cohomology vanishing and a converse to the Andreotti-Grauert theorem on surfaces: The fiber dimension and -positivity

-It remains to show the equivalence between the condition (B) and (D).
-In this step, the projectivity of $X$ is effectively worked.
-Suppose that the fibre dimensions of the semi-ample fibration is at most $q$.
+It remains to show the equivalence between condition (B) and (D).
+In this step, we use the assumption that $X$ is projective.
+Assume that the fibre dimension of the semi-ample fibration is at most $q$.
 Then for any subvariety $Z$ with $\dim{Z} > q$, we can take a curve on $Z$ which is not contracted by $\Phi$.
 Then the degree of $L$ on the curve is positive by the projection formula.
-Conversely, if there exists a fibre $F$ with $\dim{F}$ $>$ $q$, the degree on every curve in $F$ is zero. \\ \begin{flushright} $\square$ \end{flushright}
+Conversely, if there exists a fibre $F$ with $\dim{F} > q$, the degree on every curve in $F$ is zero. \end{proof}